-After the ad hoc committee concludes its investigation, they shall provide a written report to the Vice Dean for Academic Affairs in a timely manner, that shall include a recommended finding of facts, and if the finding of facts is that a violation occurred, a recommended sanction.
-If the recommendations are that:
+After the ad hoc committee concludes its investigation, they shall provide a written report to the Vice Dean for Academic Affairs in a timely manner, which shall include a recommended finding of facts, and if the finding of facts is that a violation occurred, a recommended sanction.
+If the recommendation is that:

-- 1. No violation occurred, the Vice Dean for Academic Affairs may accept the finding, and so notify the Respondents(s); - 2a.
-No violation occurred, and the Vice Dean for Academic Affairs disagrees, he/she shall decide upon an appropriate sanction as set forth below and so notify the Respondents(s); - 2b.
-No violation occurred, and the Vice Dean for Academic Affairs disagrees, he/she shall decide to forward the matter to the APPS Committee for further consideration;

-- 3. A violation occurred, and the Vice Dean for Academic Affairs agrees with the finding and the sanction proposed by the ad hoc committee, and so notify the Respondents(s); - 4a.
-A violation occurred, and the Vice Dean for Academic Affairs disagrees with the sanction proposed by the ad hoc committee, he/she shall decide upon an appropriate sanction as set forth below, and so notify the Respondents(s); - 4b A violation occurred, and the Vice Dean for Academic Affairs disagrees with the sanction, he/she shall decide to forward the matter to the APPS Committee for further consideration on the sanction only.
+- 1. No violation occurred, the Vice Dean for Academic Affairs may accept the finding, and so notify the Respondents(s); - 2.
+No violation occurred, and, - a) the Vice Dean for Academic Affairs disagrees; he/she shall decide upon an appropriate sanction as set forth below and so notify the Respondents(s); or - b) the Vice Dean for Academic Affairs disagrees; he/she shall decide to forward the matter to the APPS Committee for further consideration; - 3.
+A violation occurred, and the Vice Dean for Academic Affairs may accept the finding and the sanction proposed by the ad hoc committee, and so notify the Respondents(s); - 4.
+A violation occurred, and, - a) the Vice Dean for Academic Affairs disagrees with the sanction proposed by the ad hoc committee, he/she shall decide upon an appropriate sanction as set forth below, and so notify the Respondents(s); or b) the Vice Dean for Academic Affairs disagrees with the sanction, he/she shall decide to forward the matter to the APPS Committee for further consideration on the sanction only.